meshy/meshy.github.com/_posts/2013-11-06-debugging-assertnumqueries-tests.markdown

 <div class="alert alert-info">
     <strong>Update:</strong>
-    Thanks to <a class='alert-link' href='https://twitter.com/dominicrodger/status/412713091877437440'>Dominic Rodger</a> this behaviour will be in Django 1.7+.
+    Thanks to <a class='alert-link' href='https://twitter.com/dominicrodger/status/412713091877437440'>Dominic Rodger</a> this behaviour is now in Django 1.7+.
 </div>

 Tests with `assertNumQueries` failing?
 Want a way to inspect your SQL queries in your tests?
 I have an answer.